-This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession and a Monetary Order.
+This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession.

 The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding on the Tenant.
-The Proof of Service document declares that on June 13, 2011 at 5:00 p.m., the Landlord served the Notice of Direct Request Proceeding on the Tenant by registered mail to the rental unit.
-Based on the written submissions of the Landlord, I find that the Tenant has been served with the Direct Request Proceeding documents pursuant to the provisions of Section 89(1)(c) of the Act.
+The Proof of Service document declares that on June 17, 2011 at 11 a.m., the Landlord's agent served the Notice of Direct Request Proceeding on the Tenant by courier to the rental unit.
+The Landlord provided a copy of the courier's tracking information in evidence.
+Based on the written submissions of the Landlord, I find that the Tenant was sufficiently served with the Direct Request Proceeding documents or the purposes of this Act, further to the provisions of Section 71(2)(c) of the Act.